About CloseToHome Productions

 She produces web videos for small businesses, artists and non-profits.
 She has been creating and producing virtual house tours for Carol Bushberg Real Estate for 10 years.
 Her web videos are featured on this web site and on Vimeo.

 She is a recipient of many local and national grants for her writing, directing and film work.
-As a volunteer, in Ithaca, NY, she served on the Tomkpkins County Strategic Tourism Planning Board (chair 2015) and is currently President of the Board of Cinemapolis Ithaca’s only independent member supported cinema.
+As a volunteer, in Ithaca, NY, she served on the Tompkins County Strategic Tourism Planning Board (chair 2015) and the Board of Cinemapolis ( chair, 2016, 2017, 2018) Ithaca’s only independent member supported cinema.
 She also volunteers for other arts and human services organizations in Ithaca NY.
 In the past she served as president of the boards of the Kitchen Theatre and the Greater Ithaca Activities Center; and helped to form her neighborhood association, South of the Creek Neighbors.
 In 2017 she was one of the organizers of the Women’s March in Ithaca, NY.

 Interviews with Sue Perlgut